 Note on AI tools

 In brainstorming ideas and searching for sources you are welcome to use AI tools.
-I require that you track any AI searches that you do.
-If you do so, create a folder called AI Research and save the results of your searches as documents in the folder.
+I require that you track any AI searches/conversations that you undertake.
+If you seek any help from AI, create a folder called AI Research and save the results of your searches/conversations as documents in the folder.

-What is absolutely not allowed, and is grounds for failing the paper, is using AI generated text in your paper, whether you use it to summarize sources, interpret sources, or anything else.
+What is absolutely not allowed, and is grounds for failing the paper and the course, is using AI generated text in your paper, whether you use it to summarize sources, interpret sources, or anything else.